bartolialberto/Dependencies-Collector/README.md

 contain protocol.
 4) a text file `mail_domains.txt` with one mail domain in each line (if this file is not present then a default content hardwired in the code will be used)
+5) a text file `tlds.txt` with all the TLDs to consider (one per line with trailing point, example: `com.`) when the application is set to not consider them, so the application needs a list of all the zone names to remove.
+If the file is missing and the flag to not consider TLDs is set, the application will scrape the most recent list from a dedicated web page and at the end of the application execution will export all TLDs in the `input` folder following the format mentioned above.

 If the `output` folder contains a text file `dns_cache.csv` (produced by a previous execution of the tool) then the content of this file will be used for initializing the DNS cache of the DNS resolver module.
 Otherwise, the DNS cache